jonathanmorgan/context_text/README.md

 - add settings properties that tell django how to log people in and out.
 Example:

         # login configuration
-        LOGIN_URL = '<apache_URL_path_to_django_project>/research/sourcenet/accounts/login/'
+        LOGIN_URL = '<apache_URL_path_to_django_project>/research/context_text/accounts/login/'
-        LOGIN_REDIRECT_URL = '<apache_URL_path_to_django_project>/sourcenet/output/network/'
+        LOGIN_REDIRECT_URL = '<apache_URL_path_to_django_project>/context_text/output/network/'
         LOGOUT_URL = '/'

-    The following sample assumes that you'll follow the examples later on how to configure apache, and so serve the django sourcenet application from an apache directory named "sourcenet".
+    The following sample assumes that you'll follow the examples later on how to configure apache, and so serve the django context_text application from an apache directory named "context_text".
 If you choose a different directory, you'll need to adjust these properties' values accordingly.

         # login configuration
-        LOGIN_URL = '/research/sourcenet/accounts/login/'
+        LOGIN_URL = '/research/context_text/accounts/login/'
-        LOGIN_REDIRECT_URL = '/research/sourcenet/output/network/'
+        LOGIN_REDIRECT_URL = '/research/context_text/output/network/'
         LOGOUT_URL = '/'

-- set the SESSION_COOKIE_NAME to sourcenet.
+- set the SESSION_COOKIE_NAME to context_text.

-        SESSION_COOKIE_NAME = 'sourcenet'
+        SESSION_COOKIE_NAME = 'context_text'

 - save the file.